 Imputation of Income to a Party

 Family law cases support the imputation of income to a party if the facts warrant such action.
-The burden to prove that a party is deliberating depressing his/her income is on the party seeking support (IRMO Regnery).
+The burden to prove that a party is deliberating depressing his/her income is on the divorce lawyer representing the party seeking support (IRMO Regnery).

 The cases are split on whether the motive for suppressing one's income is relevant (IRMO Meegan [Yes] / IRMO Ilas [No]).

-The party seeking to impute income must prove the earning capacity of the other party (IRMO Flaherty).
+The divorce lawyer representing the party seeking to impute income must prove the earning capacity of the other party (IRMO Flaherty).

 A court may impute earnings to a party who has intentionally reduced his/her income but then it must do so based on a normal work regimen for a person holding a similar job and may not impute income assuming excessive hours or overtime (IRMO Simpson).